grotius-cnc/hal-core/Readme.md

 	research and development
 	scientific projects

-Hal-core can interact with high end software packages like qt, kdl kinematics, opencascade cad.
+Hal-core can interact with high end software packages like "qt", "kdl kinematics", "opencascade cad", "ruckig trajectory", etc.
 Therefore consider to install these software packages before installing hal-core.

 To install: